 On the Configure migration settings screen, provide the following detail:

 SMB Network location share The local SMB network share or Azure file share that contains the Full database backup files and transaction log backup files that Azure Database Migration Service can use for migration.
 The service account running the source SQL Server instance must have read\write privileges on this network share.
 Provide an FQDN or IP addresses of the server in the network share, for example, '\\servername.domainname.com\backupfolder' or '\\IP address\backupfolder'.
 For improved performance, it's recommended to use separate folder for each database to be migrated.
 You can provide the database level file share path by using the Advanced Settings option.
+If you are running into issues connecting to the SMB share, see SMB share.
 User name Make sure that the Windows user has full control privilege on the network share that you provided above.
 Azure Database Migration Service will impersonate the user credential to upload the backup files to Azure Storage container for restore operation.
 If using Azure File share, use the storage account name pre-pended with AZURE\ as the username.
 Password Password for the user.
 If using Azure file share, use a storage account key as the password.
 Subscription of the Azure Storage Account Select the subscription that contains the Azure Storage Account.
 Azure Storage Account Select the Azure Storage Account that DMS can upload the backup files from the SMB network share to and use for database migration.
 We recommend selecting the Storage Account in the same region as the DMS service for optimal file upload performance.

 If Azure Database Migration Service shows error ‘System Error 53’ or ‘System Error 57’, the cause might result from an inability of Azure Database Migration Service to access Azure file share.
 If you encounter one of these errors, please grant access to the storage account from the virtual network using the instructions here.